kubernetes/enhancements/keps/sig-node/2238-liveness-probe-grace-period/README.md

 - CON: thresholds not user-configurable
 - CON: even if we use a feature flag for this, it will eventually become the required behaviour

+Introduce a similar field, but at the pod-level, next to the existing field.

+- PRO: similar values are grouped together
+- CON: logically, liveness probes operate on a per-container basis, and thus we may need different thresholds for different containers

 ## Infrastructure Needed (Optional)